Pulkit-SE/NoonAssignment/README.md

 This repo is created for NOON's assignment.

-This repo has a food delivery app code.
+This repo has a food delivery app code using React Native with TypeScript.

 Features -
 1. Home Screen